ALS & Eating

 The ALS Association provides a list of a high-calorie and easy-chew-and-swallow recipes on their website.
 The list includes pancakes, quiche, lasagna, soups, smoothies, and more.

-Contact us for more information about our ALS eating tips or how our caregiving services can benefit your loved one.
+Contact us for more information about our ALS eating tips or how caregiving services can benefit your loved one.